 Seedrs vs Crowdcube - Deal Structure

 Arguably, the biggest difference between Seedrs and Crowdcube is their deal structure.
-Crowdcube uses a direct ownership model whereas Seedrs has adopted a nominee structure model.
+While Crowdcube uses both a direct ownership model and a nominee structure model, Seedrs has adopted just a nominee structure model.

 Under the direct ownership model, when you invest in a business, you become a direct shareholder.
 The amount you invest in the company and the equity it offers in exchange for investment affect your ownership percentage.
 As a result, you receive a Share Certificate and your name turns up in the company’s share register.

 The nominee structure model adopted by Seedrs means the platform holds the legal title to shares in a given business for the benefit of individuals who invested in that business.
 In effect, while investors do not have voting or direction power over the shares, they hold the full economic interest in them.

 Overall, the UK’s biggest equity crowdfunding platforms operate in two very different models.
 Both Crowdcube and Seedrs offer a great platform for your fundraise, hopefully, this has given you some valuable insight into which will be best for your campaign.

 Considering a fundraising campaign on Crowdcube or Seedrs?
 We can help.